OpenConextApps/simplesamlphp-module-stepupsfo/docs/stepupsfo.md

         'sfo:selfserviceUrl' => 'https://selfservice.pilot.stepup.surfconext.nl/',
     );

-Configuration of the authproc filter could be done in `saml20-idp-hosted.php` so it is ran after the first factor has been authenticated.
+Configuration of the authproc filter could be done in any place that supports authproc filters, so it runs after the first factor has been authenticated.
+You can add it e.g. to `saml20-idp-hosted` authproc to protect an entire IdP, or if you use it to protect an SP to your `saml20-sp-hosted` configuration.

 In the authproc's confg, you will specify the name of the attribute that contains the exact collabPersonId to send to the SFO endpoint, which looks like `urn:collab:person:example.org:jdoe`.
 You can construct this from existing attributes e.g. with the `core:AttributeAlter` filter.
 In the example the existing uid attribute is prefixed with the right urn and stored in the collabPersonId attribute.
 SFO is configured to read that attribute.

     'authproc' => array(
         // prepare attribute for sfo